 S. No Program Educational Objectives Program Outcomes PEO - I To impart essential knowledge in the latest technological topics on computer aided engineering and to prepare them for taking up further research in the areas.

-PEO - II To create congenial environment that promotes learning, growth and imparts ability to work with inter-disciplinary groups.
-Design and validate technological solutions to improve the defined problems and engage in lifelong learning through continuing education Have abilities and capabilities in developing and applying computer software and hardware to mechanical design and manufacturing fields.
-Function on multidisciplinary of a team PEO - III To broaden and deepen the capabilities in analytical and experimental methods, analysis of data and draw relevant conclusions for scholarly writing and presentations.
+Apply advanced knowledge, techniques, skills and modern tools in the field of computer aided engineering to critically assess the emerging technological issues Independently carry out research / investigation and development work to solve practical problems Design and validate technological solutions to improve the defined problems and engage in lifelong learning through continuing PEO - II To create congenial environment that promotes learning, growth and imparts ability to work with inter-disciplinary groups.
+Have abilities and capabilities in developing and applying computer software and hardware to mechanical design and manufacturing fields.
+Function on multidisciplinary environments by working cooperatively, creatively and responsibly as a member of a team PEO - III To broaden and deepen the capabilities in analytical and experimental methods, analysis of data and draw relevant conclusions for scholarly writing and presentations.
 Conduct experimental and analytical study and analyzing results with scientific methods and use of software tools.
 Write and present a substantial technical report / document.